tonyfahrion/howsystemswork/README.md

 # The second part of this book: Cloud Services

+Building blocks of the Cloud

+* API services which benefit from a scaled customer base like machine learning services and big data

 ## What does it mean, if we think about migrations into the Cloud - for my position?

 * how may I need to adapt my skill sets \(back to basics, deep dive into development - extending my complexity skills\)